Laurie Smith: Sixth term: 2018–2022

-In 2019, The Mercury News and affiliates uncovered evidence that CCW permits may have been issued in a "pay-for-play" fashion to those who donated money to her campaign reelection funds.
-The Santa Clara County DA opened an investigation and on August 7, 2020, four individuals, including Capt.
+In 2019, The Mercury News, San Jose Inside, and other publications uncovered evidence that carrying a concealed weapon (CCW) permits may have been issued in a "pay-to-play" fashion to those who donated money to her campaign reelection funds.
+The Santa Clara County District Attorney opened an investigation and on August 7, 2020, four individuals, including Capt.
 James Jensen, were indicted by a grand jury.
 On November 20, 2020, Undersheriff Rick Sung was also indicted.
 On December 14, 2021, Smith was indicted by a Santa Clara County civil grand jury on seven counts of corruption and misconduct.

 On March 10, 2022, Smith announced that she would retire at the end of her term in January 2023.
-She retired on October 31, 2022, before the end of jury deliberations in her public corruption trial, and filed a motion to have the charges dropped, which was denied.
-In early November, a special civil jury found Smith guilty of all charges of corruption and willful misconduct.
+She retired early on October 31, 2022, before the end of jury deliberations in her public corruption trial, and filed a motion to have the charges dropped, which was denied.
+On November 3, a special civil jury found Smith guilty of all six charges of corruption and willful misconduct, five of which were regarding CCW permits and one relating to the Sheriff's coverup of police misconduct records from an independent investigator.